 “These are the highest antibody levels I have ever seen,” she told me.

 Then she explained that autoimmune diseases come in 3s.
-If I have one, then my likelihood of developing 2 more increases.
+If I have one, then my likelihood of developing 2 more increases (and she was right, which you can read more about in my post: I Traded My Hashimoto’s for a Big Fat Autoimmune Mess!).
 My prognosis was grim.

 She immediately prescribed Low Dose Naltrexone, a prescription drug she used with great success in many of her autoimmune disease patients (specifically MS).